-This column was first published in The Tablet in June, 2004... read the end to find out what happened!
+This column was first published in The Tablet in June, 2004, and first published here in 2015... read the end to find out what happened!

 The people who design airplanes say that a plane can’t fly until its weight is matched by the weight of its paperwork.
 The same must be true for launching spacecraft to another planet.
 Last month [May 2004] I took part on a NASA panel in Washington DC, reviewing five competing plans to build a planetary probe; in the run-up to the panel I was shipped 30 pounds of paper to read.